-Get Android apps running on your PC using Windows Subsystem for Android (WSA) and Amazon App Store.
-You can even sideload Android app APK files and run them effortlessly.
+Install and run Android apps on your Windows 11 PC using Windows Subsystem for Android (WSA) and Amazon App Store.

 Windows 11 is far superior in terms of design and providing ease of convenience to the user.
 However, Microsoft didn’t stop at that and went one step further by making it leaps ahead relative to any other previous iteration of Windows in terms of interoperability as well.